 Keep selling (remotely)

-Being successful in remote B2B sales is a skill that requires practice—just as much as its face-to-face counterpart.
+Being successful in remote remote selling is a skill that requires practice—just as much as its face-to-face counterpart.
 The good news is, most of your existing sales skills will transfer, and with the help of modern sales tools, you'll not only be functional, but thriving in a short period of time.
 In addition, it comes with its own set of benefits: wider reach, less time spent in transit, and more of an opportunity for a healthy work/life balance.

 Just be sure that remote sales doesn't mean operating solo.
 Salespeople, and humans for that matter, rely heavily on social interaction—not only when influencing their prospects, but also through the camaraderie of the team.
 Schedule interactions with your teammates consistently, overcommunicate what you're working on, and make sure you're still sparring and learning from your colleagues.
 It's balance that's key, and with the right routines, you'll enjoy remote sales as much as the alternative.